-3. Press ▲/▼ to select the menu option.
-Then press Enter to display its sub-menu, or press ◀/▶ to adjust/select the setting.
+- 3. Press ▲/▼ to select the menu option.
+Then press Enter to display its sub-menu, or press ◀/▶ to adjust/select the setting. - NOTE: Some sub-menu options may have another sub-menu.
+To enter the respective sub-menu, press Enter.
+Use ▲/▼ or ◀/▶ to adjust/select the setting.

 Menu Option Description 3D Settings This projector features a 3D function which enables you to enjoy 3D movies, videos, and sporting events in a more realistic way by presenting the depth of the images.
 You need to wear a pair of 3D glasses to view 3D images.
+3D Glasses Chooses the appropriate type of 3D glasses.
 3D Format The default setting is Auto and the projector automatically chooses an appropriate 3D format when detecting 3D contents.
 If the projector cannot recognize the 3D format, choose a 3D mode.
 3D Sync Invert When you discover the inversion of the image depth, enable this function to correct the problem.
 Save 3D Settings Saves current 3D settings.
 3D settings will automatically be applied if the same resolution and input source are selected.
 NOTE: When the 3D Sync function is on: The brightness level of the projected image will decrease.
 The Color Mode, Light Source Mode, Zoom, and OverScan cannot be adjusted.
-HDMI Settings HDMI Format Select a suitable color space according to the color space setting of the output device connected. " Auto: Sets the projector to detect the color space setting of the input signal automatically. " RGB: Sets the color space as RGB. " YUV: Sets the color space as YUV.
-HDMI Range Select a suitable HDMI color range according to the color range setting of the output device connected.
-Nation: Sets the projector to detect the HDMI range of the input signal automatically. " Enhanced: Sets the HDMI color range as 0 - 255."
-Normal: Sets the HDMI color range as 16 - 235.
+HDMI Settings HDMI Format Select a suitable color space according to the color space setting of the output device connected. " Auto: Sets the projector to detect the color space setting of the input signal automatically. " RGB: Sets the color space as RGB."
+YUV: Sets the color space as YUV.
+HDMI Range Select a suitable HDMI color range according to the color range setting of the output device connected. " Auto: Sets the projector to detect the HDMI range of the input signal automatically. " Enhanced: Sets the HDMI color range as 0 - 255. " Normal: Sets the HDMI color range as 16 - 235.